craftcms/docs/docs/5.x/reference/element-types/globals.md

 php craft entrify/global-set myGlobalSetHandle
 ```

 You will be given an opportunity to migrate the global set into a new or existing [single](entries.md#singles).
-The **Title** field (and **Status** controls <Since ver="4.5.0" feature="Entry status control visibility setting" />) for the single’s new entry type will be disabled, to maintain parity with the legacy globals interface.
+The **Title** field (and **Status** controls) for the single’s new entry type will be disabled, to maintain parity with the legacy globals interface.

 Read more about this [transition](https://craftcms.com/blog/entrification) on our blog.